oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Add a (hopefully helpful) sentence to the end of the first paragraph of the Overview
 * Reword bullet (C) of the Overview (because you cannot use public keys to sign)
 * Explicitly reference RFC8693 Section 2.2.2 of for token exchange error
+* Try and better explain that the access token request content is more desricption of Sec 2.1 RFC7523 and delete the empty scope parameter

 -06